chasecjg/ICTA2Net/README.md

        alt="Dataset Overview: Color Temperature Distribution & t-SNE Visualization" width="80%"
        style="border-radius: 8px; box-shadow: 0 2px 10px rgba(0,0,0,0.1);">
-  <p style="font-size: 14px; color: #666; margin-top: 8px;">Figure 1: Dataset Overview.
+  <p style="font-size: 14px; color: #666; margin-top: 8px; text-align: justify; max-width: 90%;"><b>Figure 1.</b>: Dataset Overview.
 Our dataset consists of multiple sets of images with different white balance shifts, along with their corresponding high-quality aesthetic reference images.
 The t-SNE visualization of the images at various color temperatures in the dataset is shown in the figure.
 This dataset is constructed from linear raw RGB images in the MIT-Adobe FiveK and PPR10K datasets.
 By precisely simulating the camera ISP process, we generate multiple rendered versions of each image with varying color temperatures.</p>
 </div>

 <br>